The24thDS/new_enclaves/readme.md

 _No vanilla files overwritten._

 Although the mod won't break ongoing saves, the new enclaves require a new game to spawn.

+# TRANSLATION

+If you want to contribute by translating the locs, you can do that on [Crowdin](https://crowdin.com/project/new-enclaves).
+Once you login/register and request access to one of the languages I will grant you access to start translating it.
+The translations in the repo are updated every 24 hours with the new ones from Crowdin.